derekmerck/DIANA/GUIDMint/README.rst

 | Any string beginning with at least 3 (capitalized) alphabetic
-  characters can be used to reproducibly generate a `"John Doe" <http://en.wikipedia.org/wiki/John_Doe>`__ style placeholder name in DICOM patient name format (\`last:sup:`first`\ middle).
+  characters can be used to reproducibly generate a `"John Doe" <http://en.wikipedia.org/wiki/John_Doe>`__ style placeholder name in DICOM patient name format (``last^first^middle``).
 This is very useful for alphabetizing subject name lists according to generic ID and for referencing anonymized data sets according to memorable names.

 Generation method: